Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 ### Remaining Bugs

 The rating is still hard coded into the fixtures and the review form doesn't ask for the user to input a value.
 Removing this from the fixtures looked like it would cause issues, and I was improving and adding quite a few features for resubmission, so I didn't change this.
 Further logic regarding calculating the average rating would need to be added and would be a future feature.
+On mobile and tablet the top nav (search, bag and account) buttons are default blue rather than purple as on desktop.

 ### Future Features

 Besides the rating, I would like to add javascript to the button so that it turns pink when selected.

-I would like to add the ability to add a photo of the guitar after they bought it to the review.
+I would like the user to be able to add the ability to add a photo of the guitar after they bought it to the review.

 I would like users to be able to create a thread on a review discussing the product a bit further.